The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A check that a bank has paid, charged to the account holder's account, and then endorsed.
 Once canceled, a check is no longer negotiable.

 A check drawn on the funds of the bank, not against the funds in a depositor's account.
 However, the depositor paid for the cashier's check with funds from their account.
 The primary benefit of a cashier's check is that the recipient of the check is assured that the funds are available.
-See also Cashier's Checks.
+See related question Cashier's Checks.

 A letter requesting that a company stops the activity mentioned in the letter.